suren-m/cw/labs/01_docker/00_installation.md

 # Installation

-> **Note:** If you are on vs online, docker is already made available in your environment.
+> **Note: If you are on vs online, docker is already made available in your environment.**

 Just type `docker` in the terminal to see if docker is running.

+** If you're using Azure Cloud Shell, you wouldn't be able to do Docker labs ** (kubernetes labs should work fine)

-For installing a community version on your own machine, see:
+If you're interested in installing a community version on your own machine, see:

 * [Install Docker Desktop on Windows]( https://docs.docker.com/docker-for-windows/install/)